Recycle right - FAQ

 If you put extra bags on the floor next to your bin you could be fined and the bags won't be collected.
-If your bin overflows and you can't close the lid, you will not be fined but we may refuse to take your bin.
+If your bin overflows and cannot be moved without items/bags falling from it, these items will be removed and left behind while the bin is then emptied.
 Remember that if you live in a household of five or more you can ask for a larger bin (see below).

 You can also take waste to the Household Waste Recycling Centre.

 If your household consists of five or more people you can get a larger 360 litre bin (the standard bin is 240 litres and can hold three black sacks of household waste).
 Please call us on 405111 or email email@example.com

 - plastic (for example: drinks bottles, yoghurt pots, butter tubs, plastic containers)